Sunflower oil: History

 After the domestication of the sunflower (3000 BC), the Native Americans obtained and used oil from the seeds.
 In the modern era, sunflower oil was first used in food in Russia.

 The Russian invasion of Ukraine that began in 2022 caused global prices of sunflower oil to increase by as much as 58% in a single month in 2022.

 Production

-In 2022, world production of sunflower oil was 20.3 million tonnes, led by Russia and Ukraine, which together accounted for 55% of the total (table).
+In 2022, world production of sunflower oil was 20.3 million tonnes, led by Russia (30% of the global oil output) and Ukraine (23% of the global oil output), which together accounted for 53% of the total.

+In the first seven months of 2026, Russian exports of sunflower oil to India increased by 34.7% compared to the same period in 2025.
+This growth made India one of the largest buyers of Russian edible oils during that period.

 Nutrition

 Sunflower oil is 100% fat.
 In a reference amount of 100 grams (ml), it supplies 884 calories, and is a rich source of vitamin E (274% of the Daily Value, DV, table).

 Several varieties of sunflower oil seeds have been developed by standard plant breeding methods, mainly to vary the amounts of oleic acid and linoleic acid which, respectively, are the predominantly monounsaturated and polyunsaturated fats in sunflower oil.